 On The Day Of Your Move

-- Set the boxes aside and mark “DO NOT LOAD” so they won’t be taken on the moving van.
-Close the boxes and punch air holes in the top before loading into your car.
+- Set the boxes aside and label them “DO NOT LOAD” so they won’t be taken on the moving truck.

 Moving Garden Plants

-- Research climate and soils of new home.
+- Research climate and soils in the region of your new home.

-- Seeds – gather and store in an airtight container.
+- If you are transporting seeds, gather and store them in an airtight container.

-- Bulbs – dig up during their natural dormant season.
-Pack in a mixture of loose dry peat moss and vermiculite to provide a lightweight and protective transport medium.
+- If you are moving bulbs, dig them up during their natural dormant season.
+Pack them in a mixture of loose dry peat moss and vermiculite to provide a lightweight and protective transport medium.

-- Garden tools – sharpen blades of clippers, lawn mowers and shears and apply a thin coating of household or motor oil to protect the paint and metal parts.
-Clean and disinfect rakes, hoes and sprinklers.
+- Clean and disinfect rakes, hoes, and sprinklers.
 Household bleach can be used to disinfect a variety of items.

-Cats and dogs can be taken in your car.
-If so, remember to take along the following items:
+Cats and dogs can be taken with you in your car if it’s a shorter move.
+If you transport them this way, remember to take the following items with you: